ANAMIKA

 OCTOBER 6th, 2024:

 At 7 am sharp, driver Mohammed turns up at the resort.
 We start off immediately in his car.
 Within minutes, we hit the north-bound highway and the facade of Hatshepsut temple makes a brief appearance to the left.
-We are soon out in the bright barrenness of the Sahara.
+Very soon, we are out in the bright barrenness of the Sahara.

 Here is a proper Egyptian temple (dedicated primarily to Hathor) built by European immigrants turned rulers.
 Till this trip, I never knew the extent to which the Ptolemies and Romans bought into the local customs and beliefs; it certainly looks quite unlikely that it was all pure political stunt.
 A pictorial run thru: